Sonia66Hub/Sonia66Hub/README.md

 DevOps & CI/CD to streamline and automate the development lifecycle

-Machine Learning & AI to build smarter solutions
+ AI to build smarter solutions

 🔥 My Developer Philosophy:
 I believe in purpose-driven development—writing code that has meaning and solving problems that matter.
 For me, coding isn’t just a job; it’s a way to connect with the world, solve problems, and make a tangible difference.
 My ambition is to build solutions that not only work but evolve with time, helping users achieve more and do more.